Schwarzam/splusdata/README.md

 ![](iDR3_footprint.png)

 Note that this is a experimental project, it depends on our connection and it may be slow sometimes.

-Any doubts about this tool please write to Gustavo.b.schwarz@gmail.com
+Any doubts, sugestions or problems about this tool please write to Gustavo.b.schwarz@gmail.com